 When the value of the dfdl:length property is a constant, it is used both when parsing and unparsing.

-When unparsing an element with dfdl:lengthKind 'explicit' and where dfdl:length is an expression, then the data in the Infoset is treated as variable length and not fixed-length.
-The behaviour is the same as dfdl:lengthKind 'prefixed'.
-See Section 12.3.4.
+When unparsing an element with dfdl:lengthKind 'explicit' and where dfdl:length is an expression, then the data in the Infoset is treated as fixed-length and the dfdl:length property, whether literal constant or expression, is evaluated to provide the length to use.

 When parsing and dfdl:lengthKind is 'explicit', delimiter scanning is turned off and in-scope delimiters are not looked for within or between elements.